mohdrab01/Web-Develepment-eCommerce-Website-Using-Flask/README.md

 ############################   DRAWBACKS   ############################

-Unable to add similar item to cart more than once
+Unable to add an item to cart more than once

-Cannot place order for it more than once
+Cannot place order for items more than once

 Cannot delete an item from cart